Looking for more great low carb menu items at your favorite restaurants?

 Spicy Chorizo, Monterey Jack & Egg Breakfast Sandwich – Take the bread off but the Chorizo only contains dextrose, no fructose

-Chicken Artichoke on Ancient Grain Flatbread – Only the bread contains sugar
+Chicken Artichoke on Ancient Grain Flatbread – Just remove the bread.

 Omega-3 Bistro Box – Just don’t eat the chocolate or cranberries in the trail mix

-Protein Bistro Box – Just don’t eat the side of honey peanut butter spread and be careful of the raisins in the pita if you are avoiding those.
+Protein Bistro Box – Just don’t eat the side of honey peanut butter spread or the pita bread.